Remod-org/Teleportication/README.md

 ### Details

-Data files from other teleport plugins are NOT compatible.
+Despite some similarites, the configuration and data files from other teleport plugins are NOT compatible.

 RealTeleport uses SQLite for home, town, bandit, and outpost storage.
 The file is saved in {oxidedata}/RealTeleport/realteleport.db.